Jorge444444/Vocabulary-Helper-Tool/README.md

 # Vocabulary-Helper-Tool

+1. Download the Vocabulary Helper tool Folder

-1. Open the file using your IDE of choice
+2. Open the file using your IDE of choice that can run Python

-2. Install woardhoard using the command pip install wordhoard
+3. Install woardhoard using the command pip install wordhoard

-3. Run the Application
+4. Run the Application